History of the Freedom Tower

 Completed in 1925, the 289-foot-high Tower (briefly the tallest building in the South) was Miami’s lodestar, so tall that ships used it to navigate.
 It towered over the city center on the edge of Biscayne Bay, where the terminus of the Florida East Coast Railway met the Port of Miami—the meeting point of the city’s key transport systems.
 The 1926 hurricane that devastated Miami, along with its initial boom, left the building with an alarming thirty-three-degree tilt.
 But Cox soon set it upright again.
 The Miami News became the city’s leading paper and a flagship in the growing Cox media chain, tackling notorious gangster and Miami resident Al Capone, governmental corruption, and civil rights, and winning multiple Pulitzer Prizes.

 The News moved out in 1957, opening the building’s next chapter.
-In 1962, it became the Freedom Tower, the center for the new federal Cuban Refugee Assistance Program, created to aid the thousands of Cubans fleeing the 1959 communist revolution.
+In 1962, it became the Freedom Tower, the center for the new federal Cuban Assistance Program, created to aid the thousands of Cubans fleeing the 1959 communist revolution.
 At the place that Cuban exiles dubbed El Refugio (The Refuge), hundreds of thousands of Cuban refugees received financial aid, food, medical care, and crucial help in establishing a new life.

 However, when the CRA Program ended in 1974, the Freedom Tower began a long period of uncertainty.
 As suburbanization and urban blight took a toll on Downtown Miami, the building changed hands multiple times, deemed too expensive to either develop or demolish.
 Though listed in the National Register of Historic Places in 1979, the empty structure was badly damaged by neglect and vandals.
 A Saudi Arabian consortium bought and renovated it in 1987, but their venture failed by 1992.